Top Takeaways From This Post

 Get preemptive and arm yourself with a Rechtsschutzversicherung aka legal protection insurance in Germany.
-When you sign up for legal protection, you pay a small monthly fee to your provider.
+When you sign up for legal protection in Germany, you pay a small monthly fee to your provider.
 If you ever run into an unexpected legal issue, they cover the financial costs of legal disputes.
 This insurance is important for both self-employed and private persons.

-GetSafe offers an expat-friendly legal protection plan in English – with unlimited coverage!
+GetSafe offers expat-friendly legal protection in Germany for private persons – in English – with unlimited coverage!

 If you are self-employed, you must take out legal protection insurance specific to your profession.
-Hiscox offers legal protection for nearly 200+ traditional and modern professions.
+Hiscox offers legal protection for professionals working in nearly 200+ traditional and modern professions.

 1.3) Private Liability Insurance

 Nearly 85% of Germans have this insurance.
-Private liability insurance protects you from any third party claims if you accidentally damage something.
-As per German law, one is liable for the unlimited amount of damages AND with all personal assets.
+Private liability insurance protects you from any third-party claims if you accidentally damage something.
+As per German law, one is liable for an unlimited amount of damages AND with all personal assets.

 A costly mistake in Germany can easily turn into lifelong bankruptcy.
 Private liability insurance usually costs under 10 EUR per month (for the entire family) and prevents exactly this type of sudden shitshow.

-If you neither have any legal protection insurance nor funds to hire legal expertise, then here is how you can apply for legal aid in Germany.
+If you neither have any legal protection insurance nor funds to hire a lawyer in Germany, then here is how you can apply for free legal aid in Germany.